 Among the common stresses involved in relocating to a new school are the differences in achievement standards, school protocol, course offerings, extracurricular activities, and academic requirements.

-DoDEA's Educational Partnership program works collaboratively with the Department of Education in efforts to ease the transition of military children and by providing resources to LEA's that educate military children.
+DoDEA's Educational Partnership branch works collaboratively with the Department of Education in efforts to ease the transition of military children and by providing resources to LEA's that educate military children.

 Additionally, one of the greatest difficulties military children will face is being apart from one or both parents who have been deployed.
 These challenges can result in military children suffering in areas of school performance and educational attainment.